Q&A With Two Guns Espresso

-What was the biggest challenge in pulling it altogether?
+What was the biggest challenge in pulling it all together?

 Natalie: Probably finding the right location.
 There are so many factors that go into any type of restaurant space.
 In L.A., you want to make sure there’s parking and on the morning side for traffic—especially for a coffee shop.
 Far enough away from competitors, but not too far away that no one will visit.
 It had to be the right size and have a bit of character.